AdobeDocs/developers-animatesdk-docs/C-Level_Extensibility/Integrating_C_functions.md

 ### Sample DLL implementation

 This section illustrates how to build a simple DLL implementation.
 If you want to see how the process works without actually building the DLL yourself, you can install the sample DLL files that are provided in the Samples.zip file; the files are located in the ExtendingFlash/dllSampleComputeSum folder.
-(For information on downloading the Samples.zip file, see ["Sample implementations" on page 16](../C-Level_Extensibility/Integrating_C_functions.md) Extract the sample files from the dllSampleComputeSum.dmg or dllSampleComputeSum.zip file, and then do the following:
+(For information on downloading the Samples.zip file, see ["Sample implementations"](#Sample-implementations) Extract the sample files from the dllSampleComputeSum.dmg or dllSampleComputeSum.zip file, and then do the following:

--   Store the Sample.jsfl file in the Configuration/Commands directory (see ["Saving JSFL files" on page 2](../Introduction/Working_with_the_JavaScript_API.md).
+-   Store the Sample.jsfl file in the Configuration/Commands directory (see ["Saving JSFL files"](../Introduction/Working_with_the_JavaScript_API.md).

--   Store the Sample.dll file in the Configuration/External Libraries directory (see ["Integrating C functions" on page 591](../C-Level_Extensibility/Integrating_C_functions.md)).
+-   Store the Sample.dll file in the Configuration/External Libraries directory (see ["Integrating C functions"](#Integrating-C-functions)).

 -   In the Flash authoring environment, select Commands >Sample.
 The trace statement in the JSFL file sends the results of the function defined in Sample.dll to the Output panel.